-I’ve been asked by the best-selling author Ken Blanchard to contribute to Servant Leadership in Action, a book of essays by 37 servant leadership experts and practitioners.
-The book will be available in early 2018.
-What follows is a part of my contribution to that work.
+I was asked by the best-selling author Ken Blanchard to contribute to Servant Leadership in Action, a book of essays by 37 servant leadership experts and practitioners.
+The book was released in 2018 and contains extraordinary stories on how leaders at all levels in all professions use this approach to make a better difference in the lives of others.
+What follows is a part of my contribution to that body work.

 I invite you to read and consider how my experiences in servant leadership might help you in your leadership journey.

 In the words of General Creighton Abrams, former US Army Chief of Staff: “Soldiers are not in the army.
 Soldiers are the army.”
 This is a powerful reminder of the fact that our army is made up of people.
 Soldiers are people who need to be trained, equipped, cared for and well led.
 We recognize that soldiers are in unform for only a period of time in their lives.
 At the very heart of our efforts is to focus on building better people who can become better citizens, more able to contribute positively to their families and communities.

 Servant leadership is a timeless concept originally coined by Robert K. Greenleaf in The Servant as Leader, an essay he first published in 1970.
 It fundamentally is about leaders casting a vision, then doing all they can to help their people achieve successful results.
 The Greenleaf Center for Servant Leadership (www.greenleaf.org) is a source of all his writings.
 From that site: